Daniel-Maris/JOREK/README.txt

 to build jorek2:

-- edit the config.in file to match your environment (some examples are available in the directory configs)
+- edit the Makefile.inc file to match your environment (some examples are available in the directory configs)

   choose a model : model199 (reduced MHD, no v_parallel)